INL/BlackLab/PLAN.md

 - [ ] capture tokens encoding (maybe also rename to "tokens codec"?) in a class as well, like CS.
 Consider pooling encoder/decoder as well if useful.
 - [ ] check the maximum token id in each document.
 If less than 256, use a single byte per token, two bytes if less than 16384, etc. Store this number of bytes per token as a parameter for the tokens codec.
 - [ ] IndexInput.clone() is NOT threadsafe, so we must do this in a synchronized method!
-- [ ] can we implement a custom merge here like CS? i.e. copy bytes from old segment files to new segment file instead of re-reversing the reverse index.
+- [ ] can we implement a custom merge here like CS? i.e. copy bytes from old segment files to new segment file instead of re-reversing the reverse index. (briefly looked at this but this doesn't appear to be feasible?)

 ### Content store